 There are a few ways you can attach volumes when starting a container, but I like the one I found in this video:

 Ironically, this is an Oracle video.
-It just happens to be one of the most straightforward ones I found.
+But it is one of the most straightforward ones I found.
 To start the container, here is the command I used:

 About port mapping